 There have been several recent changes to the Fund's Board.
 Dr. Kenneth C. Froewiss and Dr. Wolfgang Leoni joined the Board in June 2017 following their election by stockholders.
-In late 2017, Dr. Franz Wilhelm Hopp and Mr. Richard Karl Goeltz retired as Directors of the Fund.
-The Board thanks Dr. Hopp and Mr. Goeltz for their service to the Fund and welcomes Dr. Froewiss and Dr. Leoni to the Board.
+Mr. Richard Karl Goeltz retired as a Director of the Fund in June 2017 followed, in October 2017, by Dr. Franz Wilhelm Hopp and Mr. Detlef Bierbaum.
+The Board thanks Dr. Hopp and Messrs.
+Goeltz and Bierbaum for their longstanding services to the Fund and welcomes Dr. Froewiss and Dr. Leoni to the Board.